With Like-Minded Digital Nomads, Remote Workers + Travelers

 Meet Your Host

-Our Coworking Space
+Our Coworking Solution

-Our Retreat Schedule
+Retreat Schedule

 We have a varied and full schedule for the retreat to help you maximize your time in China and connect with fellow attendees.
 Of course, you can skip out on any of them if you want.